Description

 General Operating, Liability and Financial Considerations for Awardees

-- Canal Corporation assistance toward the costs of the project shall not exceed 50% of the approved project cost.
+- Canal Corporation assistance toward the costs of the project shall not exceed the amount awarded to the applicant.
 The Canal Corporation shall not be responsible for any increases in the total project costs beyond the grant approval amount indicated in the award letter from the Canal Corporation.

-- Project plans must be reviewed and approved by the Canal Corporation before advertisement or contract letting.
-Every project must comply with all applicable local, state and federal laws, rules, regulations, requirements, ordinances and codes.
+- Every project must comply with all applicable local, state and federal laws, rules, regulations, requirements, ordinances and codes.